burconsult/neoncloud/MISSION_TREE.md

 ## Notes

+- **Dynamic Mission Ordering**: The system automatically determines next missions based on category and mission number.
+No need to manually update `unlocks` arrays.
-- Each mission must have matching `prerequisites` and `unlocks` to maintain the chain
+- Each mission must have correct `prerequisites` to maintain the chain
-- When a mission completes, the auto-loading system looks for missions whose prerequisites are met
+- When a mission completes, the auto-loading system uses dynamic ordering to find the next mission
 - The first mission (welcome-00) has no prerequisites and should auto-start when the game begins
 - Mission categories are used for UI grouping and player rank progression
+- When the last mission is completed, an end screen is shown

 ## Adding New Missions

-1. Create a new file following the naming convention
+1. Create a new file following the naming convention: `{category_number}_{mission_number}_{mission_name}.ts`
+   - Category numbers: Training=01, Script Kiddie=02, Cyber Warrior=03, Digital Ninja=04
+   - Mission numbers: Sequential within category (01, 02, 03, etc.)
-2. Define the mission module with correct `prerequisites` and `unlocks`
+2. Define the mission module with correct `prerequisites` (no need for `unlocks` - handled automatically)
-3. Register it in `missionLoader.ts`
+3. Register it in `missionLoader.ts` in the appropriate category section
-4. Update this file with the new mission information
+4. Update this file (MISSION_TREE.md) with the new mission information
-5. Ensure the mission chain remains intact
+5. The dynamic ordering system will automatically place it in the correct position